 Sometimes I’ll go to events at Oberlin that talk about famous people or books or websites that Obies like, and I’ll look them up and see that so many people who are not “intellectuals” in the “college-degree” sense believe that all those people and books are pieces of shit.
 One of my professors recommended that I read a book called The Shaping of Black America by Lerone Bennet Jr. And I loved it, I thought it was a great look at American history.
-But then I look him up (again on Wikipedia) and I see that many historians think that he is a bad historian and makes facts up.
+But then I look Bennet up (again on Wikipedia) and I see that many historians think that he is a bad historian and makes facts up.
 I get confused sometimes as to when people at Oberlin and the things they like are just misunderstood and too ahead of the game, and when people at Oberlin and the things they like are just fucked up and wrong.
 It’s a daily battle.

 At one point it was a daily battle to get out of bed.
 I was tired of people.
 People bothered me.
 I never knew where I stood with them, and even when I felt like I knew, I still felt unsure.
 Like all of a sudden they would just be so difficult to talk to.
 I chalk it up to me being really old early and preferring to spend time with older people, so it’s hard for me to relate/get along with people my age.
 But college is one of, if not the only time in life where someone can spend time with people in their age group on a daily basis.
 Guess I screwed up then.